joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 	data class Song(val name: String)

 Prior to this, I did not realize that you can add type information to your YAML definitions.
 This is the approach I found myself taking with these last data classes.
-There seemed to be no other way to get it to work.
+There seemed to be no other way to get SnakeYAML to parse data into these classes.

 Before I set out to write this article and while I was working with the Kafka-Kinesis Connector, I found another article that also showed some frustrations with working with Kotlin and SnakeYAML. `(TODO - LINK!!)`.
 Ultimately, the author decided to go with Jackson for YAML parsing, so I knew using the final data classes would not work with the existing YAMIL as-is.
 Still, I thought it would be interesting to look more into what it would take to get SnakeYAML to parse *something* using those classes.
 The results, in my opinion, are not very pretty.
 I'm sure there are valid uses for adding type details to a YAML definition, but for the vast majority of my uses I want to avoid adding this type of information.